Wargus/Wargus.github.io/stratagus.markdown

 [![](img/github.svg)GitHub](https://github.com/Wargus/wargus){:target="_blank"}
 where you can submit bugs, request features and observe progress via issues.

+We have an [index](/lua_bindings.html) of exported Lua functions and the associated documentation, which is of interest if you want to work on the game lua scripts.

+We have [doxygen code documentation](/doxygen/index.html), which is of interest if you want to work on the core engine.

 ### Older, detailed documentation

 Some slightly outdated information can be found below.
 While this isn't